We are excited to hear what your school has planned to bring energy education to life for your students!

 – Teacher PD Program in Calgary

-- All A+ grant recipient teachers are required to attend this two-day, all-expenses-paid workshop in Calgary.
+- All A+ grant recipient teachers are invited to attend this two-day, all-expenses-paid workshop in Calgary.

 - You will also have an opportunity to bring a colleague teacher or administrator to attend this exciting experience.